2009 Arizona Wildcats football team: vs Oregon

-at Arizona Stadium, Tucson

-Oregon uniform combination: green helmet, white jersey with silver numbers, black pants

 In a PAC-10 conference showdown that prompted College Gameday to pay its first visit to the University of Arizona campus, the outcome of the game would ultimately send the winning team to the Rose Bowl Game.
 The Fans and the Arizona Wildcats players all wore red with the intent to "Red Out Oregon".

 Oregon QB Jeremiah Masoli's touchdown plunge on third-and-goal in the second overtime period gave the Ducks a come-from-behind, 44–41 victory over the U of A before 57,863 fans at Arizona Stadium and a national TV audience (ESPN on ABC).
 The Ducks overcame a 10-point fourth-quarter deficit to force overtime, then scored touchdowns on both their possessions.
 Hundreds of red-clad Arizona students from the "Zona Zoo" student section were on the sidelines, preparing for a victory party, when Masoli hit tight end Ed Dickson for an 8-yard touchdown with six seconds left in regulation to tie the game.

 The teams traded scores in the first overtime; Arizona started the second OT with the ball and hit a field goal only to watch the Ducks drive 25 yards in four plays for the win.

 Masoli was brilliant in a 15-play, 80-yard drive at the end of regulation, converting on two fourth-down plays to get deep into Arizona territory.
 With Oregon trailing 31–24, Masoli found Dickson in the middle of the end zone.
 Kicker Morgan Flint's PAT tied it at 31, forcing the first overtime game at Arizona Stadium since 2003.